Skip to main content

 Setting Up MCP Server Mode

 GenMB exposes an MCP server that external AI clients can connect to.
-This lets you use tools like Claude Code or Cursor to manage your GenMB apps programmatically — create, update, deploy, and delete apps without leaving your AI client.
+This lets you use tools like Claude Code or Cursor to manage your GenMB apps programmatically - browse, edit, and deploy your apps without leaving your AI client.

 1